-With very limited exceptions (see subsections (a) and (b), below), all Loyola faculty and staff employees must report any known, disclosed, alleged, or otherwise reported (formally or informally) incidents of sexual misconduct that satisfy any of the following criteria:
+With very limited exceptions (see subsections (a), (b), and (c), below), all Loyola faculty and staff employees must report any known, disclosed, alleged, or otherwise reported (formally or informally) incidents of sexual misconduct that satisfy any of the following criteria:

-- (a) Sexual misconduct against any individual who is currently a minor by any individual - (b) Sexual misconduct against an individual who is or was a student at the time of the incident - (c) Sexual misconduct by an individual who is or was a student or employee (faculty or staff) at the time of the incident
+- Sexual misconduct against any individual who is currently a minor by any individual - Sexual misconduct against any individual who is or was a student at the time of the incident - Sexual misconduct by any individual who is or was a student or employee (faculty or staff) at the time of the incident

 Faculty and staff employees and others with such a duty are referred to as "responsible campus partners," and are to report such incidents within 24 hours of becoming aware of the incident.
+Students (including student workers and graduate assistants) are excluded from the responsible campus partner reporting obligation at all times and regardless of whether the student is acting in an employment or student capacity.

 In order not to betray the trust of any student or other affected party, responsible campus partners should be forthright and transparent about this obligation at all times.
+Additionally, responsible campus partners should maintain strict privacy with respect to student disclosures and reports; the OEC will notify individuals with a legitimate business need to know, as necessary.